Many countries besides Great Britain and the United States took part in the Revolutionary War during the American Revolution.

 The proclamation furthered damaged relations between the colonists and the British government and made it clear that the king was not interested in finding a way to resolve the dispute peacefully, which prompted the colonists to declare independence from Great Britain.

-British North American Colonies:
+The 13 British Colonies:

 The colonists began boycotting, protesting and even rioting over these news laws.
 The government responded by increasing its military presence in the colonies, which only escalated the conflict.

 The conflict came to a head in April of 1775 when the colonists and the British troops engaged in the first battles of the Revolutionary War in Lexington and Concord.
 In response, King George III issued the Proclamation of Rebellion in August.

 After the Proclamation of Rebellion was issued and King George vowed to fight the rebellion with force, the colonists decided to cut all political ties with Great Britain.

 The Continental Congress officially declared independence from Great Britain on July 4, 1776.
 Shortly after, they sent a group of commissioners, led by Benjamin Franklin, overseas to negotiate an alliance with France.

 The Declaration was drafted and passed in order to allow for recognition of the United States by friendly foreign governments, such as France, who refused to consider the possibility of an alliance without it.